-Fun Facts About Japan #6 – Japan Has a Long Line of Royalty
+6. Japan Has a Long Line of Royalty

 Currently, the Yamato Dynasty is the longest surviving dynasty ever recorded and is still thriving today through The Imperial House of Japan.
 Founded in 660BC, Japan has had many monarchs throughout the centuries – 125 to be exact.
 Like many other countries, Japan has a constitutional monarchy.
 Instead of kings and queens, however, emperors and empresses have held power in various different ways since the title was first created.

 Japan is a country of long-standing traditions.
 Even so, Japan has begun to understand how to change to adjust to modern times when needed.
 It used to be absolute law that the current emperor could not step down from the throne and pass on his title unless he died.

 Move over green tea – coffee takes the number one beverage spot in many Japanese people’s hearts.
 Not only is Japan one of the largest importers of coffee (they take at least 85% of Jamaica’s annual coffee production all for themselves), but they’ve also taken their love for the caffeinated beverage a step further by making it a form of art.
 Since the beginning of the 1900s, coffee has been naturalized into Japanese society, and is enjoyed as an everyday beverage and a specialty drink.

 For the past fifty years, Japanese coffee has spurred the rise in specialty coffee shops where artists create one-of-a-kind crafted drinks that amaze people from around the world.
 Kissaten are coffee shops to head to if you’re looking for a specialty pour over coffee that’s individually hand-dripped.

 8. Japan Has Expensive Fruit

 Walking through your local grocery store, you may only notice how high prices are for fruits in the organic section.
 In Japan, one section of the store has prices that would likely shock and surprise any shopper – specialty fruits that can be sold for ridiculously high prices because they’re not for everyday consumption.
 Apples for over $20 each, watermelons that can easily cost over $200, and packs of strawberries for over $80 are all common sights in the fruit section of Japanese grocery stores.

 Along with small sections in grocery stores, there are actually multitudes of luxury fruit parlors that specialize in selling these high-priced delicacies.
 It might seem a bit strange to buy a cantaloupe for over $150, but in Japan these fruits are carefully grown and harvested to be sold as beautiful specimens for consumers to give to friends, family, and coworkers as gifts.

 9. Japan Celebrates Christmas with KFC

 Many fast food chains have made their way to Japan over the years: McDonald’s, Taco Bell, Wendy’s, Burger King, Pizza Hut, Dominos, Subway, and KFC, to name a few.
 Of all these fast food establishments, none have created such an incredible cultural phenomenon like KFC has.
 Due largely in part to a marketing campaign in the 1970s, Japanese people have equated the celebration of Christmas with eating fried chicken.